FDA-AI/FDAi/docs/roadmap.md

   - Based on year one's outcomes, plan for the next phase of the project.
   - Consider additional fundraising or grant applications to expand the scope.

-### Conclusion

-This streamlined approach maximizes the impact of your $200k budget, focusing on essential tasks like organizing a Collabathon, hiring a key team member, and initiating the development of an autonomous agent for research and partnership identification.
-This strategy prioritizes efficient use of resources, leveraging external contributions, and setting a solid foundation for expanding the project in subsequent years.

-## 1: Establish Foundation
-**Objective:** Lay down the groundwork for the FDAi, defining its scope, audience, and core values.

-**Tasks:**
-1. **Define Project Scope and Goals:** Clearly outline what the FDAi aims to achieve, its target audience, and its core mission.
-2. **Framing and Naming:** Develop a strong framing narrative and decide on a compelling name for the initiative.
-3. **Identify Target Audience:** List potential board members, disease advocacy organizations, and other key stakeholders.
-4. **Initial Stakeholder Engagement:** Begin outreach to potential board members and key stakeholders to introduce them to the project and gauge interest.

-## 2: Building the Board of Directors
-**Objective:** Assemble a diverse and influential Board of Directors to guide and support the initiative.

-**Tasks:**
-1. **Credibility and Reach:** Identify and onboard individuals with credibility, reach, and a passion for the project’s mission.
-2. **Funding Strategies:** Develop strategies for funding, exploring options like health-focused prizes, grants, and private investments.
-3. **Define Value Proposition for Board Members:** Clearly articulate what’s in it for them, outlining the impact and benefits of their involvement.

 ## 3: Collaborations and Partnerships
 **Objective:** Identify and engage with entities already working in similar domains to foster collaboration and knowledge sharing.